Best place to find information and services that your council provides...

 The Safer St Helens website has more information and support on hate crime.

-If you are a resident affected by anti-social behaviour involving a private tenant, who lives in a privately rented property please contact Merseyside Police and St Helens Council.
-It is essential that calls regarding anti-social behaviour are reported to the Police and recorded on their system via 101 or 999 if an emergency.
+If you are a resident affected by anti-social behaviour involving a private tenant who lives in a privately rented property, please contact Merseyside Police and St Helens Council.
+It is essential that calls about anti-social behaviour are reported to the police and recorded on their system via 101 or 999 if an emergency.

-If you are a private landlord and you are contacted by St Helens Council regarding the behaviour of your private tenant you will be advised and supported accordingly.
+If you are a private landlord and you are contacted by St Helens Council about the behaviour of your private tenant, you will be advised and supported accordingly.